Pensacola Navy base mass shooter had accomplices, help from Saudi Arabia, victims claim in terror lawsuit

 Barr said U.S. attorneys had reviewed each case and determined that such people would not normally be charged with federal crimes.

-The families’ Pensacola lawsuit makes more specific allegations.
-They claim that Saudi authorities knew of the radicalization and anti-American and anti-Jewish statements of Shamrani – an al-Qaeda operative who made his first contact with al-Qaeda of the Arabian Peninsula by at least 2015 – which he shared via Twitter.
+The families’ Pensacola lawsuit makes more-specific allegations.
+They claim that Saudi authorities knew of the radicalization of Shamrani – an al-Qaida operative who made his first contact with AQAP by at least 2015 – and of anti-American and anti-Jewish statements he shared via Twitter.

 Shamrani was nevertheless one of two out of hundreds of students in his Royal Saudi Air Force Academy class awarded a scholarship to enter a joint military training program in the United States, the suit asserts.